paolo7/KnowHowDataset/README.md

 # The Web of Know-How: Human Instructions Dataset

+**NEWS: For a simpler dataset of instructions see the JSON files at this other [Kaggle repository](https://www.kaggle.com/paolop/human-instructions-dataset-updated-json-files)**

 ## Overview

 * This dataset has been produced as part of the [The Web of Know-How](http://paolopareti.uk/homepage/prohow/index.htm) project